waves-enterprise/nano-rapp-west/README.md

 `cargo run-nanos` defaults to running speculos on the generated binary with the appropriate flags, if `speculos.py` is in your `PATH`.

-There is a small test script that sends some of the available commands in `test/test_cmds.py`, or raw APDUs that can be used with `ledgerctl`.
+There is a test script that sends some of the available commands in `test/test_cmds.py`.
+For the script to work correctly, you must install the python dependencies with the command `pip3 install -r test/requirements.txt`.

+There are also raw APDUs that can be used with `ledgerctl`.

 To run unit tests, use the `cargo test-nanos` command.